Product Endorsements Product Endorsements

 TeFal is a French company that makes non-stick cookware.
 I am impressed.
 The surface truly is easy to clean.
 It is reasonably durable.
 The large pan I have has a nice solid look and feel.
 It was not even that expensive.
 After a few years the surface wears off.
 You can buy a variety of thicknesses of coating which translates into usable life.

-asin: B000GWG0T2
+asin B000GWG0T2

 The pans come in various thicknesses/durability of the non-stick coating.
-Unfortunately Amazon does not specify which this one is, though the word “professional” sounds promising.
+Unfortunately Amazon does not specify which this one is, though the word professional sounds promising.

-German flag amazon.de amazon.ca Canadian flag
+German flag amazon.de ncix.ca Canadian flag

-Spanish flag amazon.es tigerdirect.ca Canadian flag
+Spanish flag amazon.es newegg.ca Canadian flag

-French flag amazon.fr newegg.ca Canadian flag
+French flag amazon.fr www.staples.ca Canadian flag

-Italian flag amazon.it amazon.com American flag
+Italian flag amazon.it tigerdirect.ca Canadian flag

-UK flag amazon.co.uk tigerdirect.com American flag
+UK flag amazon.co.uk bestbuy.com American flag

-newegg.com American flag
+www.staples.com American flag

 Greyed out stores probably do not have the item in stock